cormacanderson/Goidelex/transcription_log.md

 	ˈØaaanmxaaara -> ˈØaaanmxaaaraa

-%%%% ?.
-Rewrite final vowels and first vowel of two in hiatus as long vowels
+%%%% 12.
+Final vowels and first of two in hiatus as long vowels
 %
-%
+% It is convenient in the derivation to treat final vowels and the first of two in hiatus as long and this rule does that.
 %
 i -> I / _ (\.|#)
 Sample of maximum 20 input/output pairs: